p***@cox-internet.com

 protocols (not really an issue now, but I'm a forward thinker).

-The shell file has the advantage of automatically picking up allupdating your own protocol, there's no need to remake all other
+The shell file has the advantage of automatically picking up all

 the files.
 The previous scheme often had people forgetting to